wocu-monitoring/django-audit-log/README.md

 Per request it is possible to add optional context info.
 For a complete audit log, you are strongly urged to add more info inside your view.

 Adding extra context is quite simple.
-The auditlog object has been added to the request by the middleware.
+The audit_log object has been added to the request by the middleware.
 Therefore every view can simply access it via the request object.